Intrinsic Bias Metrics Do Not Correlate with Application Bias: Further Results Graphs

 \section{Further Results Graphs}

-Below are breakouts of graphs by different WEAT tests, embedding type, and bias modification method.
+Below are breakouts of graphs by bias modification method, as well as full graphs with metric scales and legends.

-Figure \ref{fig:coref_results} breaks out coreference by WEAT test, by pre- vs. post-processing, and by type of Winobias test (which differ in difficulty because Type 1 is semantic and Type 2 is syntactic).

-Figure \ref{fig:hsd_en_results} shows the trends broken out by WEAT measure and embedding for precision and recall, as well as by pre- vs. post-processing.
+Figure \ref{fig:bias_mod} breaks out all tasks by bias modification method (pre- vs. post-processing).
+The main interesting thing to note here is for hatespeech in English.
 Based on the spread of data points, it is easy to see that there is overall more effect on precision gap when embeddings are modified, whereas recall performance gap occupies a narrower band over a wide spread of WEAT metrics.
 Yet recall is the only metric which has a positive correlation with WEAT, and then only in the postprocessing condition.

-Figures \ref{fig:hsd_es_gender_results_by_method} and \ref{fig:hsd_es_migrant_results_by_method}, show trends broken out by bias modification method, where it is also visible that it is much more difficult to modify bias for Spanish when preprocessing vs. when postprocessing.
+For Spanish it is also visible that it is much more difficult to modify bias for Spanish when preprocessing vs. when postprocessing.

+Figure \ref{fig:all_results_app} shows one graph for each task and bias type combination, in full, in order to view the effect of not controlling for experimental variable.
+It also shows the scale for the spread of data points.

+Finally, for interest, we also include Figure \ref{fig:coref_results_by_type}, which displays the correlation broken out by type of Winobias test (which differ in difficulty because Type 1 is semantic and Type 2 is syntactic).